-A Stormwater Management Concept Plan has been submitted to DPIE.
+SDCP No. 50898-2022 has been submitted to DPIE for approval.
 It is anticipated that it will be approved prior to action by the Planning Board.

 (c) Regulated stream buffers in Environmental Strategy Areas shall comply with the requirements in Table 24-4303(c): Regulated Stream Buffers in Environmental Strategy Areas.